decrypto-org/ctx/python/django-ctx/README.rst

 django-ctx
 ==============

-A simple integration of the CTX defence against side-channel attacks for Django projects.
+A simple integration of the CTX defense against side-channel attacks for Django projects.

 Requirements
 ============